Table of Contents

-When buying or renting a forklift, there are many factors to consider.
-To help narrow down your options, Gearflow has put together an informative guide on the many different types of forklifts and their uses.
+When buying or renting a forklift, there are many factors and types to consider.
+To help narrow down your options, Gearflow has put together an informative guide on the different types of forklifts and their uses.

 What type of forklift is right for you?
 It will mainly be based on the type of environment where it will be used.
 An indoor warehouse that has narrow aisles with tall inventory racks will require a specialized machine.
 An outdoor setting, such as a construction site, has more space, but typically needs a forklift with more lifting power for heavy materials.